Linville War Memorial: History

 In May 1921, the Linville community was allocated a war trophy.
 The collection of war trophies was coordinated through the Australian War Records Section and was initially carried out in accordance with the British War Office regulations.
 The British government assumed it would select the best trophies for the British National War Museum, but the Australian Government objected, insisting that the trophies claimed by their troops should be made available to them.
 In 1919 it was decided that the Australian War Museum (later the Australian War Memorial) should retain the larger trophies and the smaller ones be distributed to Australian towns according to the size and population of the town.
 Small towns with a population of between 300 and 3,000, such as Linville, were allocated a machine gun.
 Consideration was given to allocating trophies captured by units raised in a particular area.
 Linville was allocated a German machine gun captured in April 1918 by the 9th Battalion to which 5 local men had been attached.

 The procurement of a war trophy may have expedited the process of building the Linville memorial, because the Queensland State War Trophy Committee specified that a war trophy was to be an integral part of the local memorial.
 The design of a memorial became contentious also, with New South Wales establishing a War Memorials Advisory Board attempting to influence the design process to stem the tide of "inartistic" memorials being erected.
 While Queensland did not regulate design and construction, the Queensland Institute of Architects regretted the "deplorable artistic character of many war memorials recently erected in Queensland".
 The design for the Linville War Memorial, prepared by local artist Tom Cross, would have adequately appeased this desire for quality public memorial design.

+On 1 August, 1922 the unveiling of the war memorial was reported in the Daily Mail.

 The memorial remains in its original location in the centre of Linville.
 Repair work to the memorial was commissioned by Somerset Regional Council in 2008.